rprend/blog-ssr/src/content/posts/performativeIdiocy.md

 ---
+title: "Book Review: The Path to Power by Robert Caro"
-title: "Performative Idiocy and the Path to Power"
+subtitle: "Performative Idiocy and the Path to Power"
 date: "03-15-2025"
 author: "Ryan Prendergast"
 slug: "performative-idiocy"